 We present both sleeping bag variants and their features and advantages:

-Intactable content
+Foldable content

-Sleeping bag without sleeves
+Sleeping Bag without Sleeves

-Sleeping bag with sleeves
+Sleeping Bag with Sleeves

-How many baby sleeping bags do you need ?
+How many baby sleeping bags are needed?

-Until when do babies sleep in a sleeping bag ?
+Until when do babies sleep in a Sleeping Bag?

-We offer Sterntaler sleeping bags
+We offer Sterntaler Sleeping Bags

 - up to size 110 (for a body length of 98 to 116 cm),